Q&A with Jeffrey Wilcox, Third Sector Company CEO and President

 The best gift a departing or retiring nonprofit leader can give to the staff, board members, volunteers and contributors is a thoughtful transition.
 The best transitions include a timeline and a detailed process that begins with the announcement of a departure through the engagement of a successor.

-That timeline should include: A communications strategy, a fitting departure for the current leader, naming a transition team, securing an interim leader, and outlining the search process and its participants.
+That timeline should include: A communications strategy, a fitting departure for the current leader, naming a transition team, securing an interim executive director, and outlining the search process and its participants.